Govraskirill/Kafka-with-ai-face-recognise/README.md

 2. kafka consumer
 3. kafka parser, which allow work with ai face recognice
 4. connector for transfer data from Kafka broker topic to MongoDB collection
+5. kafka broker where you can find kafka broker server: producer put data in kafka broker and consumer take data in kafka broker

 In future I add files for organization work in kubernetes